opensearch-project/documentation-website/_security-analytics/sec-analytics-config/detectors-config.md

 1. On the Detectors page, select the **Create detector** button.
 The Edit detector page opens.
 1. Give the detector a name and, as an option, add a description for the detector.
-1. In the Data source section, select the drop-down arrow and select a source for the log data.
+1. In the Data source section, select the dropdown arrow and select a source for the log data.
 1. In the threat detection type section, select the data type.
 The Sigma security rules associated with the log data are automatically populated in the Detection rules section below it.
 <img src="{{site.url}}{{site.baseurl}}/images/Security/detector_rules.png" alt="Selecting threat detector type to auto-populate rules">